Tallinn Airport sits just 4 km from the Old Town. In practice, you reach central Tallinn within 15–20 minutes of leaving the terminal.

 Tallinn Airport at Night

 The airport area is residential and generally safe.
-Street lighting is good, and the main bus stop sits directly outside the terminal entrance.
+Street lighting is good, and the main transport stop sits directly outside the terminal entrance.

 If you want a clearer sense of how safe it feels to move around Tallinn after dark, see this → Tallinn safety guide.